PhoenixSmaug/Str8ts/README.md

 Str8ts puzzles are inputed as a 81 character string, mapping the 81 cells starting from the top left corner to the bottom right corner.
 A white cell with number $n$ is simply denoted as "n", if it is empty we denote it with ".".
 Black cells with number $n$ are denoted as the $n$-th letter in the alphabet, so $4$ would be encoded as "d" and empty black cells are denoted with "#".
 In `main.jl` we give the string representation for a diabolic Str8ts puzzle as an example.

 The user can use `solveSAT!(s::Str8ts)`, to encode the given Str8ts puzzle into pure SAT like described in the previous section and solve it with the [PicoSAT](https://fmv.jku.at/picosat/) SAT solver.
 Alternatively we provide `solveSimple!(s::Str8ts)`, which is a 70 line backtracking solver again using rule 2'.
 While in general the more complicated SAT approach is far faster, both algorithms solve even diabolic Str8ts in a few millseconds as demonstrated in `main.jl`.

+The pure deduction solver was extensively optimized and is thus also able to solve regular puzzles in a few milliseconds.
+Only for extreme puzzles the runtime increases to around 100 ms.

 (c) Mia Müßig